concord-consortium/sensor-projects/labpro-usb/labpro-sdk/readme.txt

 \LabPro_console_exe\LabProUSB.dll - Use functions in this dll to communicate to the LabPro via USB.
 \LabPro_console_src - Folder containing source code to LabPro_console.exe.
 You need Microsoft Visual C++ version 6 or later to build this. redist\LabProUSB.dll - Another copy of the dll.
 Use functions in this dll to communicate to the LabPro via USB.

+Release Notes:
+version 3.02
+Support new Jungo device driver for 32 bit XP and Vista.
+64 bit operating systems are not supported yet.